huaminghuangtw/Weekly-Mindware-Update/2024/temp.md

 Discipline Eats Motivation For Breakfast.

-"Whenever possible, win without fighting or, at the very least, to win the easiest battles first." — Sun Tzu (the master of “soft power” and the father of “agile warfare”) → Fight battles you are destined to win.
+"Whenever possible, win without fighting or, at the very least, to win the easiest battles first." — Sun Tzu (the master of "soft power" and the father of "agile warfare") &rarr; Fight battles you are destined to win.

 "Any decision that involves using a limited resource like (energy/attention, )time or money will naturally result in a winner-take-all situation." — James Clear